-These Dance of Shiva shoulder exercises challenge the shoulders, elbows and wrists.
+These four Dance of Shiva shoulder exercises challenge the shoulders, elbows and wrists.

 They can also help to balance upper body portions of the sensory and motor control cortex body maps.